Search documentation

 --url "https://crispy.sh/api/mcp" \

-Open the command palette (Ctrl+Shift+P) and run MCP: Open User Configuration.
-Add this to your .vscode/mcp.json:
+Open the command palette and run MCP: Open User Configuration, then add this to .vscode/mcp.json:

 {